-Every business wants more traffic, more leads and more sales.
-The whole point of launching our businesses online is to be visible to the bigger audience.
+Every business wants more traffic, more leads, and more sales.
+The whole point of launching our businesses online is to be visible to a bigger audience.
 We all want to reach those people who might otherwise not know we exist.
 Thanks to technology.

 When it comes to launching a business online, however, it takes more than just being there.
 If the only way people can find you online is by you sharing a link directly to them, then you’re not really online.
-You need to be found organically.
+The key is to be found organically online.

-Here are reasons why your online business might not online;
+Here are 13 reasons why taking your business online might not be online;

 If your website is not indexed by search engines like Google and Bing, then you’re on the wrong side of the web.
 People are always searching for a service related to yours but they can’t find you on search results.
-While it takes time to gain visibility and ranking on search engines you can improve it by having a dedicated ongoing SEO (Search Engine Optimization) strategy.
+While gaining visibility and ranking on search engines takes time, you can improve it by having a dedicated ongoing SEO (Search Engine Optimization) strategy.

 Have you ever been featured by media like top bloggers and influencers?
 If no, then you have a long way to go.
 Your credibility online depends on how many other websites are linking to you (backlinks).
 You can use paid media to have a sponsored article about you written by mainstream media.